 Ten years after Wikileaks released The Afghan War Diary in 2010, the Trump Administration may have finally, but illegitimately found a way to render the press impotent.

-As quintessential journalist behind Wikileaks Julian Assange faces 175 years in solitary confinement as a result of the Trump Administration, the need for press freedoms has never been more at more risk of irrelevance.
+As quintessential journalist behind Wikileaks Julian Assange faces 175 years in solitary confinement as a result of the Trump Administration, the American government unprecedentedly demonstrates non-compliance with The First Amendment.
 We are obsessed with Assange's struggle and restoring the rights of all persecuted journalists and whistleblowers.

 If you feel compelled to endorse us, please consider a donation, and we'll work together toward securing all peoples' right to self-determine through political action.
 And remember that meaningful opposition to state power is necessarily contingent upon a person's free and unbridled access to and consumption of information.

 All donations will go toward maintaining this organization, from enhancing this site to compensating writers.